8OctavioI/Following-Tutorials/Spring/README.md

         Dependencies are stored in the .m2 file in your system.
 In Linux it is in the root folder. "~/.m2"

-2. JDBC - Java Database Connectivity:
+2. JDBC - Java Database Connectivity: Done.

         It is an API - that gives you the ability to connect to a database from your Java application.